shenghh2015/artificial_confocal/README.md

 ### The example of testing the trained model is shown in codes/inspect_trained_model.ipynb

 ## Acknowledgement
-The implementation code is built up based on [Segmentatioin models](https://github.com/qubvel/segmentation_models).
+The implementation code is built up based on [segmentatioin models](https://github.com/qubvel/segmentation_models).
 Great thanks for their wonderful works.